lizhyde5/HYDE_6070_CA03/README.md

 ## Dataset

-The data is from the census Bureau and represents salaries of people along with seven demographic variables.
+The data is from the Census Bureau and represents salaries of people along with seven demographic variables.
 The variables have been transformed into discrete categories.

 Target Classes: (0 = '<=50K' , 1 = '>50K')